 Relationship is a topic for another day so here I am exploring facets of character that start and emanate from the individual rather than that magical improvisational zone that exists between us as players.
-If you don’t typically consider one or more of these dynamics in your work, giving some attention to these elements of characterization can quickly unlock new potentials and ideas.
+If you don’t typically consider one or more of these dynamics in your work, giving some attention to these elements of characterization can quickly reintroduce the potential for surprise and discovery.

 2.)
 Change your age.
 We can have a tendency to predominantly breathe life into characters that are approximately our age (or, perhaps, are essentially “ageless” and therefore by default are approximately our age).
 It’s important to keep in mind that age is only one facet of a person’s identity and that there are, for example, a multitude of different octogenarians in the world that may range from highly fit and physically active to more cautious or sedentary – to name just one possible metric.
 Assuming different ages can encourage us to also explore characters who are in different phases of their lives on the stage as well which can be really helpful if you tend to fall into premises from similar angles again and again.
 A first date scene that may have been typically been played by two “twenty-somethings” will feel differently if you add a few decades to one or both of the characters; a first day of college will hold different meanings and possibilities for a middle-aged character restarting a career or a retiree looking for life enrichment and community than a more “typical” and expected teenager.